Bewitchedyegor/bravo/README.md

 # bravo

-Landing page for Bravo elevators
+Landing page for Bravo elevators.
 One of the cool things used here - scroll-to-fixed jq plugin.